sassoftware/iot-manage-viya-4-cloud-environments-with-viya_manager/Options/Viya Installation/update_order.md

 - **email** is the email of a user authorized to download the order
 - **-v | --verbose** enables or suppresses the output of the command to the log
 >>>
 **-Update_order** is used to refresh the Viya software order files (asset, license and certificate) for a given Viya installation.
 This is useful when applying fixes or when a new cadence of an existing software order is available.
 The command assumes that Viya has already been deployed.
 Once downloaded, the asset file is unpacked.
-To deploy the asset, use the **SASDeployment** and **Deploy** commands found in the
+To deploy the asset, run the **SASDeployment** and **Deploy** commands found in the **$HOME/Viya_Manager/Management** folder.

 **Example:**
 ```